How to sync data with Databox if a native integration isn’t available

 If a Data Source doesn't natively integrate with Databox, there are other ways you can sync your data.

-These alternatives include using Google Sheets, Excel, exporting or automating CSV reports, using middleware tools like Zapier, Integromat, and Parabola, or pushing the data directly to Databox via an API or terminal.
+These alternatives include using Google Sheets, Excel, exporting or automating CSV reports, using middleware tools like Zapier, Integromat, and Parabola, or pushing the data directly to Databox via an API.

 HOW TO